uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/blocked_ranges/blocked_range2d_cls.rst

 ===============
 **[algorithms.blocked_range2d]**

-Class template that represents recursively divisible two-dimensional half-open interval.
+Class template that represents a recursively divisible two-dimensional half-open interval.

 A ``blocked_range2d`` represents a half-open two-dimensional range ``[i0,j0)×[i1,j1)``.
 Each axis of the range has its own splitting threshold.